AmyOShea/MS4-ARTstop/README.md

 # Credits
 ## Code

++ I used the code fixes from [this Slack post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605222094452700) to fix an issue with the save-info checkbox.

 + The initial site functionality was made using the [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) walkthrough by [Chris Zielinski](https://github.com/ckz8780) via Code Institute.
 The code was adapted for what I needed.

 + I used [this W3Schools page](https://www.w3schools.com/css/css_outline.asp) to understand the CSS outline property